luajunan/TeamTitan_R.E.D_SCDFXIBM/README.md

 Now you're ready to run the app!

+## Trial Run
+The classification-ios file contains the model that has been trained with various images.
+You could use it to run on your Xcode platform to see how the function works.

 ## Built with
 * [IBM Cloud Annotations](https://cloud.annotations.ai/) - Building an image classification instance
 * [IBM Cloud](https://cloud.ibm.com/) - Create a machine learning instance